Raezroth/Minecraft-Pinephone/README.md

 Run setup script.
 Run launcher via script or preferred method. #You may have to set the path to java

-   #use this one for the pinephone                    #doesn't work unless kernel supports 32bit
 Add -Dorg.lwjgl.librarypath=/home/$USER/lwjgl3arm64 or -Dorg.lwjgl.librarypath=/home/$USER/lwjgl3arm32
 into the beginning of JVM Arguments